Simple Explanation of Night Vision Models Differences

 Auto-Gating

-This is often the most confused optional feature of NV devices.
-The myths say that Autogating can protect NV devices from bright light, including daylight.
-It is not so.
-Autogating is intended for a different purpose.
-It is a feature designed to automatically limit the amount of glow coming from light sources.
-Autogated devices are essential for operating in areas where occasional or regular light pollution may occur, such as military combat, a law enforcement operation in a city, or hunting near a lit road or a lit property.
-An NV device without Autogating will not allow seeing what is going on behind a streetlight, since the amplified glow of the streetlight is too bright to allow a human eye to distinguish a darker background scene.
+Autogated devices are essential for operating in environments with occasional or regular light pollution, such as military combat, law enforcement operations in urban areas, or hunting near a lit road or property.
+An NV device without Autogating will not allow the user to see what is happening behind a streetlight, as the amplified glow from the light will be too bright for the human eye to distinguish a darker background.
 An Autogated device is a game changer.
-Most Photonis, Gen-3 and Gen-3+ tubes are Autogated.
+Most Photonis, Gen-3, and Gen-3+ tubes are Autogated.

 Manual Gain Control aka External Gain Control (EGAC)